danchoi/poddb_client/README.markdown

     APM-Marketplace.09-14-11-Marketplace.poddb_16_55726.mp3

 If you press `D`, Poddb will quit the Vim interface immediately and begin downloading the episode that was under the cursor.
-After the download is complete, Poddb will automatically start playing the episode with `mplayer`.
+After the download is complete, Poddb will automatically start playing the episode with `mplayer` if mplayer is available, and if not, the `open` command, which will play a media file with iTunes on OS X.

-If you don't want to use `mplayer` or don't have it installed.
-You can make Poddb launch a different media player by setting the `PODDB_MEDIA_PLAYER` environment variable and exporting it.
+You can force Poddb to launch a specific media player by setting the `PODDB_MEDIA_PLAYER` environment variable and exporting it.
 For example, to make Poddb use `totem`:

     export PODDB_MEDIA_PLAYER=totem
     poddb